Precautionary boil water notice issued for Hautere/Te Horo residents

-“High turbidity makes it harder for us to be certain that the UV treatment process used to kill all the micro-organisms that might be in the water and this can make the water unsafe to drink.
+“High turbidity makes it harder for the treatment process to kill all the micro-organisms that might be in the water and this can make the water unsafe to drink.

 “Because of this, we are advising residents who access the Hautere/Te Horo public water supply to boil all water used for drinking, making up infant formula or ice, preparing food and cleaning teeth as a precautionary measure.